 The worst thing that can happen is not getting the project.
 If this is the case, then no worries.
 There are plenty of clients out there.
 Learn from the experience and move on.
 Thank the client for the opportunity and open the door for future opportunities.

 Hope you got required information about creating a proposal.
-Although you don’t have projects around start creating a proposal to win more clients.
+Although you don’t have projects around start creating a proposal to win more clients and know how to convince the clients.

 For more information please visit www.careerlancer.net